Research and teaching

 At Santa Clara my teaching covers corporate law and governance, capital markets, corporate finance, international finance and international labor rights.
-This year I will be teaching Business Organizations, Corporate Finance, Securities Regulation and a seminar called Law and Labor in the Fields: A multi-disciplinary perspective.
+Next year I will be teaching Business Organizations, Corporate Finance, Securities Regulation and a seminar on Globalization and the Rule of Law which will examine the international financial system.
+Last year I organized a special seminar on Law and Labor in the Fields: A multi-disciplinary perspective.
 I also guest lecture at Santa Clara’s Leavey School of Business on international business transactions.
-I have visited at Cornell Law School, and have been a research fellow or visiting scholar at Harvard, Stanford, and the University of California.
+I have been a visiting professor at Cornell Law School, and a research fellow or visiting scholar at Harvard, Stanford, and the University of California.

 Educational and Professional Background

 I received my J.D. from Yale Law School where I concentrated on law and economics and international law.
 During law school I was a summer associate at Donovan, Leisure, Rogovin, Hugue and Schiller in Washington, D.C. and Latham and Watkins in New York.
 After graduation from Yale I spent one year as an associate at Latham in New York and four years as an associate at Wilson Sonsini Goodrich & Rosati in Silicon Valley.
 At Latham I worked on a wide variety of transactional and litigation matters in several different industries, including oil, retail, real estate, film production, food, and media.
 At WSGR, I worked on transactions for startups, public companies, investment banks and venture funds, including debt and equity offerings, mergers and acquisitions, and IP matters, predominantly in the high technology sector.